 - 3 tablespoons brown sugar

-- 2 cloves garlic — minced
+- 2 cloves garlic minced

-- 2 tablespoons minced fresh ginger
+- 2 tablespoons fresh ginger minced

-- 3 tablespoons cornstarch — stirred together with 1/4 cup water to create a slurry
+- 3 tablespoons cornstarch stirred together with 1/4 cup water to create a slurry

-- Thinly sliced green onions
+- green onions thinly sliced (optional)

-- Toasted sesame seeds
+- Toasted sesame seeds (optional)

-Lightly coat the bottom of a 6-quart Instant Pot with nonstick spray.
+- Lightly coat the bottom of a 6-quart Instant Pot with nonstick spray.
 Arrange the chicken breasts in the bottom.

-In a medium-size bowl, whisk together the soy sauce, water, rice vinegar, honey, brown sugar, garlic, and ginger.
+- In a medium-size bowl, whisk together the soy sauce, water, rice vinegar, honey, brown sugar, garlic, and ginger.
 Pour over the chicken.

-Close and seal the Instant Pot.
+- Close and seal the Instant Pot.
 Cook on HIGH (manual) pressure for 10 minutes.
 Let the pressure release naturally for 5 minutes, then immediately vent to release the remaining pressure.
 Carefully open the lid.
 Turn the Instant Pot OFF.
-Transfer the chicken to a plate and let it cool a few minutes.
+Transfer the chicken to a plate and let it cool for a few minutes.

-Turn the Instant Pot to SAUTE.
+- Turn the Instant Pot to SAUTE.
 Once the liquid begins to simmer, slowly whisk in the cornstarch slurry.
 Continue whisking to ensure the sauce is smooth and does not have any lumps.
 Continue to cook and whisk until the sauce thickens, about 1 to 2 minutes.

-Turn the Instant Pot OFF.
+- Turn the Instant Pot OFF.
 Add the chicken back to the pot and toss to coat in the sauce.
 Serve hot with prepared rice and a sprinkle of green onions and sesame seeds.